adeldjama/MSentinel/README.md

    - Micrsooft Defender Threat Intelligence
    >**Notes**:
    >  - You will need first to install solutions from content hub.
-   >  - Use the managed identity to apply policies remediation.
+   >  - Use the managed identity to apply the policy remediation.

 4. Create analytics rule to detect automatically the following incidents:
    - Creation of expensive computes in Azure,i.e, every Azure VM using more than 16vcpu.
    - Attempts to sign in to disabled accounts.
    - Security Event log cleared on Windows VM.
-   - SigninLogs matching IP indicators of compromise
+   - SigninLogs matching an IP entity belonging to threat indicators of compromise

     >**Notes**:
     >  - Use NRT rules whenever is possible.